AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 - _Presented the general architecture of a fully-connected network_.
 This architecture drove our implementation effort.
 - _Implemented a neural network library_.
 We build a small API to build neural networks.
 - _Implemented the backpropagation algorithm_.
-Making neural network learn is a fundamental operation to give values to a network.
+Making neural network learn is a fundamental operation to give a meaning to a network.
 A properly trained network is able to identify patterns.
 This chapter ends with a trivial example, the XOR logical gate.
 The coming chapters will see real and representative examples.